Saturday, 25 October 2025

-On Monday the 10th of October 2016 I arrived on Shetland hoping to see a Siberian Accentor, the first for Britain but found it had gone.A potential disaster of epic proportions was partially averted by the discovery of a Black faced Bunting, only the sixth for Britain and what would be a new specis for me, later that morning on the nearby island of Bressay which is only a ten minute ferry crossing from Lerwick.
+On Monday the 10th of October 2016 I arrived on Shetland hoping to see a Siberian Accentor, the first ever recorded in Britain but found it had gone.A potential disaster of epic proportions was partially averted by the discovery of a Black faced Bunting, only the sixth for Britain and what would be a new species for me, later that morning on the nearby island of Bressay which is only a fifteen minute ferry crossing from Lerwick.

-I saw the bunting but it was hardly satisfactory as it was for seconds only as it flew, after an hour from its hiding place in a distant dung heap to perch for another seconds only view on an equally distant fence before the bird dropped to the ground and did not show itself again.
+I saw the bunting but it was hardly satisfactory as it was for seconds only as it flew, after an hour's wait from its hiding place on a distant dung heap to perch for another seconds only view on an equally distant fence, before it dropped to the ground and did not show itself again.
 I could legitimately claim to have seen the bunting but would have liked much better views.
-Since that day I always harboured the desire to see one properly but being a very rare bird that opportunity had eluded me until now when news had come of a 'female type' Black faced Bunting being found at Spurn on the 20th of October.
+Since that day I always harboured the desire to see one properly but being a very rare bird, that opportunity had eluded me until now when news came of a 'female type' Black faced Bunting being found at Spurn in Yorkshire on the 20th of October.

 Still a great rarity with only ten seen in Britain up to 2024, remarkably no less than three have occurred in Britain this year.
+Two on Shetland and this one at Spurn.
 Its normal breeding range extends from southern Siberia across to northern China and it winters in northeast India, southern China and northern parts of south east Asia.

 Once we had satisfied ourselves with the 'Eastern' Nightingale we drove south and found a rather 'tired' but cheap hotel with friendly staff where we could spend the night and catch up on our sleep at a place called Longforgan just outside Dundee.

-The next morning we drove further south to Slamannan near Falkirk to search for the regular wintering flock of Taiga Bean Geese.The flock has been steadily decreasing in size over the years but still a good number come annually to this traditional wintering site.
+We made a plan that night to go for the bunting on our way south but not before we drove the next morning to Slamannan near Falkirk to search for the regular wintering flock of Taiga Bean Geese.The flock has been steadily decreasing in size over the years but still a good number come annually to this traditional wintering site.

-We did not have much to go on as the only report on Birdguides was of ninety two being seen in a field northwest of Slamannan on the 6th of October.
+We did not have much to go on as the only report on Birdguides was of ninety two being seen in a field northwest of Slamannan on the 6th of October, over two weeks ago.
 Would they still be there?
-Only one way to find out and that was to go and look.
+There was only one way to find out and that was to go and look.

-Undaunted by his pessimism we carried on and at a bend in the lane at some elevation stopped to scan the fields to our right and found a flock of over a hundred geese feeding in a distant field.
+Undaunted by his pessimism we carried on and at a bend in the lane at some elevation and with a panoramic view stopped to scan the fields to our right and found a flock of over a hundred geese feeding in a distant field.
 A check through a scope confirmed they had bright orange legs and long bills with an obvious large orange band.
 We had found the Taiga Bean Geese.

-We sought another lane that would get us closer to them but encountered a none too friendly farmer who gave us the impression the geese were considered a nuisance as they attracted too many birders looking for this increasingly rare goose and therefore disturbance to his land.
+We sought another lane that would get us closer to them but encountered a none too friendly farmer who gave us the impression he considered the geese a nuisance as they attracted too many birders and therefore potential disturbance to his land and cattle.

 We passed The Breach where high tides now overwhelm the path but today we were safe from that hazard and carried on, leaving the sand and following a path that was now firmer underfoot, through the dunes.